-Ferry tickets from Nakasong to Don Khone cost 20,000 kips, again this is a fixed price and you’ll receive a ticket for it, the same rules about numbers of passengers apply.
+Ferry tickets from Nakasong to Don Khone cost 20,000 kips, again this is a fixed price and you’ll receive a ticket for it, the same rules about number of passengers apply.
 The boat ride from Nakasong to Don Khone takes 20 minutes

 Going from The Four Thousand Islands to Pakse

-The route is the same to go to Pakse from Four Thousand islands just in reverse.
+The route is the same to go to Pakse from Four Thousand Islands just in reverse.
 You’ll take a boat from whichever island you are on to the wharf at Nakasong.
 Then you walk from the wharf to the bus station at Nakasong.

 Our trip from Pakse to Si Phan Don